hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 ### 10. `abstract-hazelcast-node`

 The `abstract-hazelcast-node` is the module where actual work of the Trade Monitor is done, even though this needs the separate `webapp` module below to visualize.
+It is bundled in to `hazelcast-node` for open-source, and into `hazelcast-node-enterprise-1` & `hazelcast-node-enterprise-2` for demonstrating commercial features.

 This module creates a single Hazelcast node with both in-memory data grid (IMDG) and Jet functionality.